jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ************************************************
 ## matU/matF/matC/

 The population matrix models.
-Incuding the overall matrix (A) and, where possible, the submatrices U (survival), F (fecundity), C (clonality).
+Including the overall matrix (A) and, where possible, the sub-matrices U (survival), F (fecundity), C (clonality).
 A range of numeric values is possible in each element of the matrix.

 * The A matrix -  Transition probabilities are constrained between 0 and 1.
 Reproductive values are always positive but have no upper bound.